 If you should ever decide to leave your company, your money comes with you!
 For more on 401ks, be sure to check out my article on how the account is the best way to grow your money.

 Further down the ladder is the Roth IRA.
-This is another vehicle for long-term investing.
+This is another vehicle for long-term investing that’s great for beginners.

 Unlike a 401k, a Roth IRA leverages after-tax money to give you an even better deal.
 This means you put already taxed income into investments such as stocks or bonds and pay no money when you withdraw it.